-Cost of revenues consists primarily of employees' salaries and benefits and associated expenses including allocated other overhead costs related to the professional service team supporting customer deployment, training, maintenance and other services costs; and costs associated with third-party hosting services related to the Company's SaaS platform.
-The increase of \$540,311 was due mainly to an increase in salaries, benefits and related costs associated with increased headcount and general salary increases for individuals on the professional services team who service new and existing customers as well as an increase in hosting costs.
-All expenses associated with cost of revenues including all professional services costs are expensed in the period in which they are incurred.
+Cost of revenues consists primarily of employees' salaries and benefits, and allocated other overhead costs related to the professional service team supporting customer deployment, training, maintenance and other services as well as costs associated with third-party hosting services related to the Company's SaaS platform.
+Cost of revenue for the three-month period ended September 30, 2020 was \$1,238,544 compared to \$601,015 for the three-month period ended September 30, 2019.
+The increase of \$637,529 was due mainly to an increase in salaries, benefits and related allocated overhead costs associated with increased headcount on the professional services team as well as an increase in cloud hosting costs.

-Gross margin for the three-month period ended March 31,
+Gross margin for the three-month period ended September 30,

-2020 2019 \$ change in 2020 % change in 2020 Gross margin \$47,343 \$47,396 (\$53) (0.1%)
+2020 2019 \$ change in 2020 % change in 2020 Gross margin \$719,869 \$985,018 (\$265,149) (26.9%)